 The Function Compiler Procedure (FCMP) lets you create custom functions and Call Routines.
 A ruthlessly underused procedure in my book.
 Suppose that we want a format that determines whether a person is a teenager or not.
 I can easily write such a function with PROC FCMP.

 Next is where the magic happens.
 I use PROC FORMAT and create the Teenager format as a numeric format in the value statement.
-I use the Other Keyword and put the newly created function Teen() in squared brackets.
+I use the Other Keyword and put the function Teen() in square brackets.
+The function in square brackets take only 1 argument and return only 1 value.
 This means that SAS is to apply the format to the entire range of values.

 Finally, I use the Teenager Format in the bottom data step.
 If you look in the created data set, you will see that Age is now displayed as text.
 Either ‘Teenager’ or ‘Not Teenager’.